 What is an Energy Performance Indicator (EnPI)?

+Energy Performance Indicator (EnPI) is a measure of energy intensity used to gauge the effectiveness of your energy management efforts.
 The EnPI is a regression analysis tool developed by the U.S. Department of Energy to help managers normalized baseline of energy consumption.
-It is used to track annual improvements, energy savings, Superior Energy Performance (SEP).
-The tool is designed to help many different types of organization and be able to communicate across uses such as: SEP participants, Better Plants Program, Better Buildings and Challenge Partners, other manufacturing and non-manufacturing facilities.
+It is used to track annual improvements, energy savings, and Superior Energy Performance (SEP).
+The tool is designed to help many different types of organization monitor their energy consumption, and is also used to communicate across uses such as SEP participants, Better Plants Program, Better Buildings and Challenge Partners, and other manufacturing and non-manufacturing facilities.

 - Total Current Year Primary Energy Consumed (MMBtu/year)